Project Being Considered

 Project Proposal

-The Carney Grid Stability Project consists of a revised proposal to develop a battery storage system near the existing ESB Lodgewood substation.
-While the original proposal was for a synchronous compensator, we see – based on Ireland’s 2030 climate targets – an increased need for grid-scale storage on the system for those periods of time when renewable sources of electricity are low.
+The Carney Grid Stability Project consists of a consented proposal to develop a battery storage system near the existing ESB Lodgewood substation.
+We see – based on Ireland’s 2030 climate targets – an increased need for grid-scale storage on the system for those periods of time when renewable sources of electricity are low.

-This proposed long duration storage project will enable energy from renewable sources to be stored during times of low demand and dispatched at times of peak electricity demand.
+This proposed long duration storage project alongside the ~3MW solar will enable energy from renewable sources to be stored during times of low demand and dispatched at times of peak electricity demand.
 It will also reduce our dependence on fossil fuels to stabilise the grid, cutting the cost to homes and businesses by maximising the use of renewable energy.

 The proposal would not require any overhead lines as all cables would be underground and the storage system would be housed in multiple containers in the site.
-The site itself benefits from natural screening but an additional berm will be constructed to further camouflage the proposed development.
+The site itself benefits from natural screening but where necessary additional screening will be provided to further camouflage the proposed development.

 Why Carney?